UCL-ARC/fortran-tooling/documentation/doxygen/index.md

 Installation is done from source via the Doxygen [download page](https://www.doxygen.nl/download.html).

-Download the latest version for your operating system from that page, and follow the extensive [installation instructions](https://www.doxygen.nl/manual/install.html) provided by Doxyden.
+Download the latest version for your operating system from that page, and follow the extensive [installation instructions](https://www.doxygen.nl/manual/install.html) provided by Doxygen.

+> Note: Mac users can install vie Homebrew with `brew install doxygen`

 ## Use